 Dr Nick Palmer MP is the sponsor of an Early-Day Motion in the House of Commons which has the support of 224 cross-party MP and urges the government to follow the American precedent.
 At a recent Adjournment Debate in the House he spoke of the two million cats and dogs living and dying in appalling conditions each year in fur farms in the Philippines and China.
-He also noted that the British Fur Trade Association had promised not to deal in cat and dog fur, but the Newsnight report had shown a “reputable member of the fur trade who was prepared systematically to mislabel cat and dog fur imports”.
+He also noted that the British Fur Trade Association had promised not to deal in cat and dog fur, yet the Newsnight report had shown a “reputable member of the fur trade who was prepared systematically to mislabel cat and dog fur imports”.

 Mark Glover, award-winning campaign director of Respect for Animals, said they were “extremely disappointed with the government’s indifference.
 The US and Italy have banned such imports and the government themselves have described it as ‘abhorrent’, yet they are incapable of taking a moral position on anything”.

 Alaska Brokerage’s Peter Bartfeld, formerly a director of the British Fur Trade Association, is secretive about his involvement in the fur trade.
 When I managed to track him at his home, after a series of failed attempts, he finally returned my call with unconcealed hostility.
 “I do not trade in cats and dogs”, he shouted, stuttering with fury.
 “And if you got your information from the animal rights people, they’re seriously misinformed.
-The BBC report is a completely bogus set up.”
+The BBC report is a completely bogus setup.”

-Bartfeld has previously claimed that the cat skins they deal in come from vets… that they were already dead when acquired.
+Bartfeld has previously claimed that the cat skins they deal in come from vets and that they were already dead when acquired.
 A 1987 Financial Times article reported him as saying that “all European cat skins that are used in the trade come from dead animals that have been put to sleep by vets.
 Vets kill animals, not fur traders”.